 value data and contextual information immediately if you have provided the member with a calculation within the last 12 months eg in response to an earlier view request, or within 10 days if no such calculation has been provided.

-Maybe match
+Pension that needs action

-Following a ‘maybe match’ you must immediately return limited administrative data.
+Following a ‘pension that needs action’ result you must immediately return limited administrative data.

-If a ‘maybe match’ turns into a ‘match made’, the timescales set out in the section titled Match made apply from the date the match is made.
+If this result turns into a ‘confirmed pension’, the timescales set out in the section titled Confirmed pension apply from the date the pension is confirmed.

 Operational information and reporting

-More information can be found in PDP reporting standards.
+More information can be found in:

+PDP Reporting standards

+PDWG guidance

 You must provide operational information to MaPS, T P R and F C A upon request.
 This is provided in accordance with the reporting standards.